Tc2r1/Dev_Interview_Prep_App/.github/ISSUE_TEMPLATE/feature_request.md

 labels: 👀 needs triage, 🌈 feature
 ---

 ### Is your feature request related to a problem?
-Please describe.
+Please describe:

 <!-- A clear and concise description of what the problem is -->

-### Describe the solution you'd like
+### Describe the solution you'd like:

 <!-- A clear and concise description of what you want to happen. -->

 ### Describe alternatives you've considered

 <!-- A clear and concise description of any alternative solutions or features you've considered. -->

 ### Additional context